-The transition from military to civilian life is difficult enough.
+The transition from military to civilian life and navigating the GI Bill are difficult enough.
 We’re here to make you aware of the the biggest mistake GI Bill users are making, and how YOU can break the mold!

-Using your GI Bill before you find your ideal school
+…is using your GI Bill before you find the right school

-Finding the right school for your needs is far more important that starting your degree program in a hurry.
+Seems simple, right?
+However, finding the ideal school for your needs is far more important that starting your degree program in a hurry.
 (It’s true!)

 Trust us, first make sure the foundation of veteran & military assistance is there!